huiyic/huiyic.github.io/_posts/2018-07-04-how-does-user-research-help-us-at-carousell.md

 ![MY Meetup](/assets/userresearch2.jpg)<br>
 A community meet-up we did in Johor Bahru, Malaysia.

 Carousell is looking to expand our Product team to inspire the world to start selling!
-If you’re excited about solving problems through user research and data analysis to make impact on millions, give me a ping, or <a href="https://careers.carousell.com">take a look at our available positions here</a>.
+If you’re excited about solving problems through user research and data to make impact on millions, give me a ping, or <a href="https://careers.carousell.com">take a look at our available positions here</a>.